 Usually, it's something as simple as having an extra code sent to your smartphone.
 “Two-factor authentication greatly strengthens your security posture,” he says.
 “Encourage your service providers to adopt it if they don't already use it.”

 If you've been holding off on connecting your accounts through any personal finance software because of security concerns, it might be worth it to reconsider, especially if you won't be using the software to transfer money or engage in other transactions.
-And according to a technology specialist, your data is probably safe with Personal Capital.
+And according to a technology specialist, your data is probably safe with Empower.

 Readers: How do you feel about connecting your bank account to personal finance software?